res1mp7q/ntp-parser/README.md

 NTP Score Parser
 Overview

-This Python script fetches the NTP (Network Time Protocol) score from a specified URL, parses the HTML content, and publishes the result to a private MQTT server if the score is higher than a certain threshold.
+This Python script fetches the NTP (Network Time Protocol) score from a specified URL, parses the HTML content, and publishes the result to a private MQTT server.
 Requirements

     Python 3